 At the end of 1984, Ken Moskowitz got a job writing for a Washington newsletter.
-Much to his surprise, he credits his landing the job largely to his experience editing Ride On!
-The newsletter was turned over to Sharon Gang, a staff member of Ohio Congressman Don Pease.
-As in previous changes, the transition was smooth, with Gang producing a well written newsletter on time each month.
-In mid 1987, a new WABA record was broken for number of issues of Ride On! produced by a single editor.
+Much to his surprise, he credits his landing the job largely to his experience editing Ride On!.
+The newsletter was turned over to Ken Edelstein, who edited several issues.
+Then the newsletter was taken over by Sharon Gang, a staff member of Representative Don Pease (D--Ohio).
+As in previous changes, the transition was smooth, with Gang producing a well-written newsletter on time each month.
+In mid-1987, a new WABA record was broken for number of issues of Ride On! produced by a single editor.